Students Islamic Movement of India fanned violence in Uttar Pradesh

 A hidden mob, without any prior information, marched to Seelampur point.
 It swelled to 4,000-5,000 people.
 They were peaceful for about 30 minutes.
 But after that they indulged in minor clashes," an official said.

-The situation was brought under control soon and has improved, they said
+The situation was brought under control soon and has improved, they said.

 In the afternoon, angry protesters demanding to scrap of the amended citizenship law torched several motorbikes, pelted stones at police personnel and damaged buses and a police booth in the Northeast Delhi area.